azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 <div class="tip" data-title="Tip">

-> The clientId and clientSecret are the values that you copied to the `environment.sh` file.
-The `${}` syntax is used to reference the environment variables in the `environment.sh` file.
+> The clientId and clientSecret are the values that you copied to the `environments.sh` file.
+The `${}` syntax is used to reference the environment variables in the `environments.sh` file.

 </div>